hellocustomer/HC.WebsiteSDK.V2/README.md

 Please consult the docs for more [configuration options](https://hellocustomer.github.io/HC.WebsiteSDK/interfaces/windowsurveyconfig.html).

 ## Quarantine
   It is possible to set a quarantine period for any survey type - once the survey is opened, it defines how many days should elapse before the survey could be shown again.
+Quarantine is applied per touchpoint (touchpointId).
   #### Example (inline survey)
   ```js
   const inlineSurvey = new InlineSurvey(urlBuilder, {